Instrumental Ensemble

 In October 2015 the work was performed in the National Portrait Gallery, London, and in the Adrian Boult Hall, Birmingham, by the Flotilla Saxophone Ensemble, directed by Andy Tweed.

 In March 2022, the Yugen Saxophone Quartet won first prize with a stunning performance of this work in the Andrew Downes Performance Prize competition, at Royal Birmingham Conservatoire.
+The Yugen Quartet went on to perform Earth Dances at the European Saxophone Congress in Trento, Italy, in July 2024.

 In the 2023 Andrew Downes Performance Prize competition, 2 Saxophone Quartets performed Earth Dances: Junction Saxophone Quartet and Aza Saxophone Quartet.
 Aza Quartet won first prize with their engaging and exciting playing.